 An assessment is made before admission to institutional care.
 First of all contact your own doctor.
 Depending on your municipality you may have to go on a waiting list for a place in an institution.

-Allowances, discounts and pensioners’ passes
+Discounts and pensioners’ passes

 There are various discounts for pensioners, for example for rail and bus travel and for sporting and cultural services.
 To get the discount, present your identity card or pensioner’s pass.
-More information is available on Kela’s website.

 If you have any questions, please fill in our contact form.